 In this section we will briefly discuss the tools we used to perform the experimental evaluation.
 The analysis was performed with the use of Apache Spark.
-We based our experiments on two different DNA sequences, and the application we implemented utilized Python language.
-In the next subsections, the cloud infrastructure and the datasets are properly introduced.
+We based our experiments on two different DNA sequences and the application we implemented utilised Python language.
+In the next subsections, the cloud infrastructure, as well as the datasets, are properly introduced.